northsim/northsim-faq/docs/japan.md

 ## (Optional) Checking APN Settings

-To esnure your eSIM is correctly setup please check your APN configuration
+To ensure your eSIM is correctly setup please check your APN configuration

 ### For Apple iOS Devices:
 {: .no_toc }